 About the Lokal Yukon

-Located on Route 66 in Yukon, The Lokal is known for serving traditional Oklahoma cuisine without being stuffy or too “down-home” about it.
+Located on Route 66, one of the greatest road trips in America, The Lokal is known for serving traditional Oklahoma cuisine without being stuffy or too “down-home” about it.
 According to the owners:

 We wanted to create a restaurant that represented the great state of Oklahoma.
 From our food choices to our decor, we feel like we have achieved our goal!

 The first thing people notice is one of our signature appetizers, the fried deviled eggs!
 Then the choices for the main course don’t disappoint with our bison burger, chicken fried steak, ribeye, and the classic Okie Burger.